the-scouts/por/sphinx_source/chapter-3.rst

    * if registration is not renewed at the time of the required annual renewal of registration;
    * if the registration of the District is cancelled.

 b.
-When the registration of a Scout Group is cancelled the Scout Group ceases to exist and action must be taken as described in Chapter 13 to deal with its property and assets.
+When the registration of a Scout Group is cancelled the Scout Group ceases to exist and action must be taken as described in :chapter:`13` to deal with its property and assets.

 c.
 Any Section within a Group may be closed by the District Commissioner and the District Executive Committee acting together, following consultation with the Sponsoring Authority, if any.